GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 The Chrome Web Store features products that align with our standards, values, and that we believe will produce valuable user experiences.
-Certain products that don't meet these standards, but which do not explicitly violate CWS policies - such as VPN extensions and Video Downloaders - may be restricted from feature in the Store, but will still be available to users.
+Certain products that don't meet these standards, but which do not explicitly violate CWS policies - such as VPN extensions and Video Downloaders - may be restricted from being featured in the Store, but will still be available to users.
 For example, the following products are currently not featured in the CWS Store:

 - Religious or political content